dockersamples/example-voting-app/README.md

 # Example Voting App

 A simple distributed application running across multiple Docker containers.

+***Note: This is a forked repository from the original repository https://github.com/dockersamples/example-voting-app.git, which belongs to Sysdig.
+It is intended solely for lab-testing purposes.***

 ## Getting started